 Id.
-George devised to his son Shaker Rev. John the 480-acre tract on Brushy Fork or Brush Creek.
+George devised to his son John the 480-acre tract on Brushy Fork or Brush Creek.
 John sold 200 acres in August 1784, Guilford Deed Book 3: 101, and the remaining 297 acres in Sep 1796, Deed Book 6: 182.
 John was listed in the 1790 census for Guilford County but not in 1800.
-He was a Revolutionary War Soldier and an ordained Presbyterian minister.
+He was an ordained Presbyterian minister.
 He struggled with what he saw as the abstract and impersonal nature of Presbyterian doctrine and became a Shaker minister.
 He went to Tennessee in the late 1790s and wound up in Logan County, KY in a place called “Shakertown.”
 See Note 10.
-In a Guilford County marriage that makes researchers rip their hair out, Shaker Rev. John married Miss Rebecca Rankin.
+In a Guilford County marriage that makes Rankin researchers rip their hair out, Shaker Rev. John married Miss Rebecca Rankin.
 She was a daughter of John Rankin and Hannah Carson from the line of Joseph and Rebecca Rankin of Delaware.

 Virgil D. White, Abstracts of Revolutionary War Pension Files, Vol. III: N-Z (Waynesboro, TN: National Historical Publishing Co., 1992), abstract of the pension application of Robert Rankin, W5664.
 Robert was born 29 May 1759.
 Wife Mary.
 NC line.
 Soldier was born in Guilford and enlisted there.
 In 1830, he moved to McNairy Co., TN where he applied 20 May 1833.
 He died there 21 Dec 1840.
 Soldier had married Mary Moody 22 Nov 1803 in Guilford.
 Widow applied 12 Jun 1853 from McNairy at age 75.
 She died 11 Jul 1854.

 Rankin, History of Buffalo Presbyterian Church at 122.

 Raymond Dufau Donnell, Buffalo Presbyterian Church and Cemetery Greensboro, North Carolina (Greensboro, NC: The Guilford County Genealogical Society (1994), second printing March 1996), at p. ii, saying that the “earliest written records of the church date from 1773,” and stating that Robert Rankin Sr., “Pioneer … Ruling Elder” died circa 1770.